-In some cases, the linear velocity of flow in a pipe is considered important from the standpoint of static generation.
+In some cases, the linear velocity of flow in a pipe is considered important from the standpoint of generation of a static electric charge.
 A special case involves pumping oil through filters, where intimate contact between the oil and the filter element is known to produce a high degree of electrification.